Steve-P42/WakeUp/README.md

 # WakeUp

-I'm trying to recreate the initial sequence on Neo's screen when Trinity is first contacting him..
+The initial sequence on Neo's screen when Trinity is first contacting him...

+The messages are there, and they behave similar to what I want in the python console.
+Exported to an exe file they are not doing the same thing though, so that has to be fixed later.